 Welcome to our annual Mac Developer Survey report.
 This is the sixth time we’ve rolled out this big survey, asking Mac developers questions about the industry, Apple trends, software development and distribution, and more.
 This year, we focused on Apple Silicon, security updates, and app distribution methods.
-We also got some surprising insights about the effect Russia-Ukraine war had on the industry, and asked developers about their plans for 2022.
+We also got some surprising insights about the effect russian war against Ukraine had on the industry, and asked developers about their plans for 2022.

 Stepping outside App Store

 One of the core challenges for developers is app distribution — getting software in front of potential users.
 Our survey shows that more and more developers strive to diversify their app distribution channels, with 42% using both the App Store and other channels, and 29% distributing apps exclusively outside the App Store.
 We found out that the most popular alternative distribution channels are Setapp, Steam, GitHub, and partnerships.

 Subscription model is trending up

 Monetization-wise, 26% of Mac developers rely on the subscription model, and 31% say they are willing to try it out in the future.
 Most widely used subscription models are paid and freemium, with nearly 70% of developers keeping the price under $9.99 per month.

 We have 81% of happy-with-Apple-Silicon developers this year.
 As Apple celebrated the first anniversary of M1 chip release in 2021, 63% of Mac devs had already moved to M1 Macs, and another quarter of respondents are planning to switch soon.
 Obviously, developers also want to make their software compatible with Apple Silicon: 71% rolled out the updates by now and 18% are working on that.